Shreshth-mehra/Obsidian-TV-Tracker/README.md

 Movie and TV show tracker plugin for Obsidian

+# New in v1.3.5

+-   Click to View Info
+    -   Clicking on a Actor or director in the metrics shows a popup with Photo of the person, total movies, upcoming movies, known for movies, age and ranks in your library
+    -   Can be turned off from settings
+-   Added a combined score rating mode
+    -Only works for Actors (for now)
+-   Added ability to Search by collection name
+-   Added metrics for viewing total Unique Actors and Directors

+# Upcoming in v1.3.6

+-   Number of episodes seen for TV series
+-   Search by Movie description
+-   Better recommender (This is a tough one, hopefully I can get to it)

 # New in v1.3.4 (from 1.2.0)

 -   Added more properties ( You can update the existing files from the settings)